 Fig.3.
 Intracellular machinery of exosome biogenesis and secretion: The clathrin dependent and independent endocytosis are shown along with the ESCRT complex- dependent and ESCRT complex- indepent sorting pathways.
 ESCRT complex dependent pathway consists of ESCRT complex and the associated Syndecan–Syntenin–ALIX pathway” which recruit ubiquitinated and non ubiquitinated modified cargoes to the restricted membrane of the MVB thereby providing structural framework and power for membrane invagination.
 The second pathway involves raft associated lipids and tetrasapnins forming a microdomain which act as a “pier” for cargo sorting and trafficking .The formed MVBs can fuse with the plasma membrane or lysosomes or apoptotic body.
 A few GTPases such as RAB27a/b, RAB11, RAB7, RAB35 and membrane fusion proteins called SNARES like Vamp7 and YKT6 are involved in mediating MVB fusion with the plasma membrane, although the exact mechanism still remain incompletely defined.
 (ESE; early sorting endosome; LSE: late sorting endosome, MVB: multi-vesicular body; TEM: tetraspanins-enriched microdomain; ESCRT: endosomal sorting complex required for transport; ERC: endocytic recycling compartment; SNARE: soluble N-ethylmaleimide-sensitive factor attachment protein receptor ; Xie & Jiang,2022).

 The second pathway works independent of ESCRT complex.
 It is linked to membrane lipid micro domain and is known as ceramide-enriched lipid microdomain pathway.
 It is driven by the ceramide rich micro-domain in the endosomal membrane and assist the passive inclusions of proteins and lipids into the exosomes ( Horbay et al., 2022).
 This pathway operates in many cells including epithelial and tumor cells (Horbay et al., 2022, Elsherbini & Bieberich, 2018).
 Another ESCRT independent pathway is a glycan dependent mode of cargo sorting which involves glycosylation as a sorting signal for exosome loading.
 It makes use of aggregating molecules like lectins (e.g. galectins) which bind to glycosylated proteins and facilitate the inclusion of specific protein-lipid complexes into budding vesicles.
-In the glycan dependent pathway, the glycans in the glycosylated proteins as well as lectins associates with tetraspanin-enriched microdomains (TEMs) on the cell membrane, which serve as a platform for the exosomal cargo organistaion (Liang et al., 2014) ( Fig.3).
+In the glycan dependent pathway, the glycans in the glycosylated proteins as well as lectins associates with tetraspanin-enriched microdomains (TEMs) on the cell membrane, which serve as a platform for the exosomal cargo (Liang et al., 2014) ( Fig.3).

 The specific proteins especially the members of tetraspanins family such as CD63, CD9, CD81 and ESCRT associated proteins like TSG101, ALIX etc. are all known to play, directly or indirectly, a vital role in cargo sorting and formation of exosomes in ESCRT- independent and ESCRT -dependent transport respectively.( Villarroya-Beltri et al., 2014) The involvement of proteins like TSG101, ALIX, and tetraspanins ensures regulated and precise selection of the cargo and act as markers for the exosomes.
 Collectively, these pathways demonstrate that cells may utilize them to regulate exosomal composition depending upon the physiological needs and environmental conditions (Chen et al., 2021, Villarroya-Beltri et al., 2014).
 Notably, all these pathways are not entirely independent and the different exosome formation pathways may be inter-connected (Fig.3).
 The understanding of these sorting pathways is crucial for development of exosome based diagnostics and therapeutics (Villarroya-Beltri et al., 2014, Aheget et al., 2021).